Chronic 2006

-Chronic 2006 is a mixtape by rapper Young Buck, Hosted by Jamie Foxx and DJ Whoo Kid.
+Chronic 2006 is a mixtape by rapper Young Buck, hosted by Jamie Foxx and DJ Whoo Kid.
 The mixtape features exclusive tracks and freestyles from Young Buck with appearances by Mobb Deep, Lil Scrappy, M.O.P., and more.
 It was released for digital download on August 4, 2006.

 Background

-The Mixtape was 1 of 3 released by Young Buck to promote his upcoming album Buck The World (the other two being Welcome To The Traphouse & Case Dismissed – The Introduction of G-Unit South).
+The mixtape was one of three released by Young Buck to promote his upcoming album Buck The World (the other two being Welcome To The Traphouse and Case Dismissed – The Introduction of G-Unit South).